-In addition, for the 2013-2014 portfolios, in their compliance filings, the utilities should update their materials to provide a budget breakdown by sub-program in the WE&T area, for the amount of funds spent on the following: energy center classes, sector strategy efforts for HVAC, sector strategy efforts for CALCTP, other sector strategies, training partnerships with community colleges and adult education, training partnerships with trade organizations, employers, and labor, and training partnerships with community-based organizations or other government agencies.
+In addition, for the 2013-2014 portfolios, in their compliance filings, the utilities should update their materials to provide a budget breakdown by sub-program in the WE&T area, for the amount of funds spent on the following: energy center classes, sector strategy efforts for HVAC, sector strategy efforts for the California Advanced Lighting Controls Training Program (CALCTP), other sector strategies, training partnerships with community colleges and adult education, training partnerships with trade organizations, employers, and labor, and training partnerships with community-based organizations or other government agencies.
 The IOUs should also update their narrative descriptions of their partnerships.